-This is a story about how I almost died running the DC Marine Corps marathon, and how my mindset saved my life.
+This is a story about how I had a near death experience running the DC Marine Corps marathon, and how my mindset saved my life.

 Let’s start from the beginning.
 I’m an athletic dude that love sports, has run multiple half marathons, as well as the Men’s Health Urbanathlon a few times.
 Last summer my girlfriend (now wife) ran the Chicago Marathon, her first, and she loved it.
 She wanted me to run one with her, which would be my first, so I decided to oblige her by giving it to her as a Christmas present.
 We opted for the Washington, DC Marine Corps Marathon on October 27, 2013.

 We trained for 3 months and did not miss a single long run.
 That’s right, every Saturday morning we were up in the 5 am’s to run anywhere between 10 and 20 miles.
 Fun, I know.
 We were both ready and excited for what was going to be a great accomplishment.

 It’s race day on Sunday and I feel good, both mentally and physically.
 Even though this was my first marathon I had set the goal to break under 4 hours (which is a good accomplishment for runners).
 I’m very goal oriented and when I set my mind to something I do it.

 Fast forward to the 13 mile mark of the race, where I’m still running with Rachael, and I notice that we are about 1.5 minutes behind a 4 hour pace.
 This isn’t ideal but by no means is hard to make up.
 I decide to break away from her, set on hitting my goal.